gitacoco/data-structures/Weekly_assign_07/README.md

 3. For the **address** information, the blank(you need to fill in) is an input box as well as a search engine.
 They have features like computer-assisted address association and map-based localization to help your data in good order.
 However, if you just want to input something in a mess, they won't interfere you.

 I think the ranking of freedom of these three information input mechanisms is 1>3>2, and the level of data consistency tends to be 2>3>1.
 Apparently, the strategies towards the management of different data types should depend on something(I have no idea so far).
 At least, more strict does not necessarily mean better.
 This is supposed to be case by case.

-#### Other Zones One by One

-I contributed the code [wa07_Parse.js](https://github.com/gitacoco/data-structures/blob/master/Weekly_assign_07/wa07_Parse.js) as the base code.
-So far so good, and this code works for my zone, but may not for each zone.
-[Lee Kuczewski](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7) then did a lot adaptation work and built massive exceptions, especially for the address data, to ensure the code could work for all other zones.
-The whole data he parsed please refer to [Lee's repository](https://github.com/leeallennyc/data-structures-fall-2020/tree/master/week7/data).

-### Step 2 Stitching All Ten Zones Together

-### Step 2 Geocoding the Data

-### Step 3 Populate the Database

-### Debugging and Lesson Learned